WilsonBillkia/bane/README.md

 # Installation Instructions

-## Minimum requirements for the management system
+## Minimum requirements for management system
 * Ansible (https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html), including ansible community and posix collections
 * Linux (tested on Ubuntu 18.04) or MacOS.
 (NB Windows / WSL was tested successully in 2018.
 It should still work)
 * Python (3.8 or higher)